global

 4.11.
 Recipient Setup

-You are responsible for verifying the accuracy of Recipient information prior to scheduling payments.
-If you input a Recipient’s bank routing and account numbers on behalf of a Recipient, you represent and warrant that you have obtained from the Recipient the authorizations set forth in Section 4.6 above.
-Alternatively, a Payor may invite a Recipient to set up their own Account and provide their appropriate payment information, or a Recipient may choose to receive payment via a different method than that selected by the Payor.
+Alternatively, a Payor may invite a Recipient to set up their own Account and provide their appropriate payment information, or a Recipient may choose to provide payment information and get paid via a different payment method than that selected by the Payor.

 5. Mobile Invoice Capture